 The Statement In Question Must Have Been Published Or Communicated To A Third Party

 As far as defamation cases go, if a tree falls in a forest and there’s no one to hear it, it doesn’t make a sound.
 The Courts also often take into consideration the “audience size” of the defamatory statement when calculating damages to be awarded to the victim.
-This means you need to gather sufficient evidence to prove other people have read the defamatory statement, leading to a negative impact on your reputation.

-The Court also often takes into consideration the “audience size” of the defamatory statement when calculating damages to be awarded to the victim.
 For example, if someone has published something untrue about you on a social media post, you can use a viewing counter to determine how many hits and engagements the post has gotten.

-Remember, the strength of a defamation case does not lie on how many people have read the defamatory material.
+Remember, the strength of a defamation case does not lie in how many people have read the defamatory material.
 But the greater the “audience size”, the more chances of the victim (you) being awarded higher damages.

 What Are The Possible Defences To Defamation?